scottkleinman/lexos/doc_src/docs/tutorial/cutting_docs.md

 - [`splitn()`][lexos.cutter.ginsu.Ginsu.splitn]: Split by number of segments (i.e. return a predetermined number of segments).
 - [`split_on_milestones()`][lexos.cutter.ginsu.Ginsu.split_on_milestones]: Split on milestone tokens.

-`Ginsu.split()` and `Ginsu.splitn()` both have the ability to merge the list segment into the preceding one if it falls under a customisable threshold.
-Likewise, they can generate overlapping segments.
+`split()` and `splitn()` both have the ability to merge the list segment into the preceding one if it falls under a specific threshold (which can be adjusted with the `threshold` parameter).
+They can also generate overlapping segments with the `overlap` parameter, the value of which is the number of tokens in the overlap.
 All three methods return a list of lists, where each item in the sublist is a spaCy document.

-With `Ginsu.split_on_milestones()`, the user can choose whether or not to preserve the milestone token at the beginning of each segment.
+With `split_on_milestones()`, the user can choose whether or not to preserve the milestone token at the beginning of each segment.
 A milestone must be a single token and will generally match the token's `text` attribute.
 However, it can also match other attributes of the token if they are available in the language model used to produce the spaCy document.
-There is also an elaborate query language for fine-grained matching.
+A query language (described below) is available for fine-grained matching.

-#### Splitting Documents by Number of Tokens
+### Splitting Documents by Number of Tokens

-To split documents every N tokens, use the `Ginsu.split` method.
+To split documents every N tokens, use the `split()` method.
 Here are some examples:

 ```python
 from lexos.cutter.ginsu import Ginsu